 Three important creative truths

-In this year of intentional studio play I’m on a quest for new ways to express myself.
+In this year of intentional studio play I’m on a quest for new means of expression.

 My pursuit of abstract requires me to forgo the carefully crafted philosophies, ideas, and detailed planning of my past narrative days.
 Making works in a quiet, pre-determined manner are on hold, for now.